How To Taste Your Way Through The Real Little Italy, NYC

 This bakery has been in business for over 100 years.
 The original owner came from Salerno in 1909 and bought this location in 1912.

-It was family owned for many years until he passed.
+It was family-owned for many years until he passed.
 The new owners have recently renovated the location and still use the family recipes.

 Try the Cannolis or Torrone (a nougat candy made of egg whites, honey, pistachios, and almonds).
 This confection is usually served around Christmas but they serve it all year here.

-There is a very interesting article in the New York times called Love, Discord, and Cannoli which gives a detailed description of why it is not owned by a family member.
+There is a very interesting article in the New York Times called Love, Discord, and Cannoli which gives a detailed description of why it is not owned by a family member.

-Add to google maps: Egidio Pastry Shop
+Add to Google Maps: Egidio Pastry Shop

 DeLillo Pastry